SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 As you can see, the payer's information is pre-filled as provided by the initial `POST`.
-When the payer completes the checkin, the events `onConsumerIdentified` and `onShippingDetailsAvailable` will be raised with the following argument objects:
+When the payer completes the checkin, the events `onConsumerIdentified`, `onShippingDetailsAvailable` and `onBillingDetailsAvailable` will be raised with the following argument objects:

 {:.code-header}